Banshee302/fpkg/README.md

 # FPKG
 The Fedurux Package Manager GitHub Mirror.
 **Fpkg is only preinstalled on the currently being developed as of 7/12/2024 FCat-32 Fedurux System!
-FCat will never support the new Fedurux Libraries being Developed!**
+FCat-16 will never support the new Fedurux Libraries being Developed!**

 Fpkg main mirror supports GitHub and Mega Mirrors for Packages.